 Interested in hosting a student at your organisation?

-Students complete 140 hours work part-time within a host organisation, across one university semester/term.
+Students complete 140 hours’ work part-time within a host organisation, across one university semester/term.
 This can be two days a week over 10 weeks, or equivalent alternative arrangements as agreed by the student and host.
-Students also have the option to enrol over summer term and complete the course intensively over 4 weeks in January.
+Students also have the option to enrol over the summer term and complete the course intensively over four weeks in January.

 The placement must offer authentic learning experiences to the student and incorporate meaningful learning activities with a clear purpose.
 The learning experiences offered by the host during the placement need to be aligned to course learning outcomes and feedback given to a student related to these outcomes.

-Students will have access to an online ‘placement noticeboard’ prior to enrolling in the course and will be permitted to apply for a maximum of 2 opportunities per semester, to avoid hosts being inundated with applications and excessive selection processes.
-Host organisations will select students using a recruitment process of their choice, and interview students and accept/decline based on their own selection criteria.
+Students will have access to an online ‘placement noticeboard’ prior to enrolling in the course and will be permitted to apply for a maximum of two opportunities per semester, to avoid hosts being inundated with applications and excessive selection processes.
+Host organisations will select students using a recruitment process of their choice, and interview students and accept or decline students based on their own selection criteria.

-The interview process will be managed by the host organisation and student; however, UNSW School of Built Environment will need to be notified of successful/unsuccessful candidates prior to commencement.
+The interview process will be managed by the host organisation and student.
+UNSW School of Built Environment will need to be notified of successful and unsuccessful candidates prior to commencement.

-Students can also source their own placement opportunity, either by bringing in their existing part-time employment in a built environment related role, or by seeking an entirely new placement opportunity at a firm of their choice.
+Students can also source their own placement opportunity.
+They can do this either by bringing in their existing part-time employment in a built environment-related role or seeking an entirely new placement opportunity at a firm of their choice.

-A workplace supervisor will need to be provided who will regularly meet with the student to discuss progress and challenges.
+Each student will need to be assigned a workplace supervisor who will need to regularly meet with them to discuss progress and challenges.
 Planning is important, and clear timelines and goals for the placement are jointly established prior to the start of the placement.
-The supervisor will also complete a short post placement report jointly with the student.
+The supervisor will also complete a short post-placement report jointly with the student.
 Students are also supported by a UNSW School of Built Environment staff member for the duration of their placement.

 This is up to the discretion of the host organisation.
-We encourage all potential hosts to review the student placement guidance on the fair work website.
+We encourage all potential hosts to review the student placement fact sheets at Fair Work.

-For paid opportunities, such as existing employment arrangements, UNSW will write to the host setting out the requirements to ensure students are appropriately challenged with learning activities beyond whatever duties the student might already perform competently as an employee in their employment.
+For paid opportunities, such as existing employment arrangements, UNSW will write to the host setting out the requirements to ensure students are appropriately challenged with learning activities beyond whatever duties the student might already perform competently as an employee.
 This is to ensure that course learning outcomes can be met, and the student can use the time and activities for learning credit.